 snap run blender

-Open the Activities overview, click Show Applications, then search for and click the Blender icon.
+Open the Activities overview, click Show Applications, and search for Blender.

 Update Blender